circuitvalley/mipi_csi_receiver_FPGA/README.md

 This Repo contains hardware, Verilog source and USB3.0 USB video device class (UVC) Controller C source for generic FPGA CSI receiver.
 No FPGA hardware specific components has been used so can be easily ported to any low cost FPGA.

-USB firmware side of the project is still work in progress for higher framerate.
+Supports Frame Rate from 15 to 1000 FPS , Resolution From 640x80 to Full 8M 3280x2464.
+Max data rate ~2Gbps at 1080p 60FPS. <br>
+Manual Exposure and manual Brightness control for now.
+Manual exposure is mapped to UVC saturation Control.
+Test Pattern can also be enabled with mapped gamma control.

-Latest Test Has been done at</br>
+Test Has been done at</br>
 3280x2464 15FPS</br>
 1920x1080 60FPS</br>
 1920x1080 30FPS</br>